 - Create a pool of < .If there are multiple machines running InDesign Servers, add SOAP endpoints (number of processors per machine -1) for each machine.When working with pool of workers, you can enable blocked list of IDS workers.To do so, enable the "enable.retry.name" checkbox, under the com.day.cq.dam.ids.impl.IDSJobProcessor.name configuration, which enables IDS job retrials.Also, under the com.day.cq.dam.ids.impl.IDSPoolImpl.name configuration, set a positive value for max.errors.to.blacklist parameter which determines number of job retrials before barring an IDS from the job handlers listBy default, after the configurable (retry.interval.to.whitelist.name) time in minutes the IDS worker is revalidated.
 If the worker is found online, it is removed from the blacklist

 Enable support for Adobe InDesign server 10.0 or later

 For InDesign server 10.0 or higher, perform the following steps to enable multi-session support.

 - Open Configuration Manager from your AEM Assets instance https://[AEM_server]:[port]/system/console/configMgr .

 - Edit the configuration com.day.cq.dam.ids.impl.IDSJobProcessor.name .

 - Select the ids.cc.enable option, and click Save .

 For InDesign Server integration with AEM Assets, use a multi-core processor because the Session Support feature necessary for the integration is not supported on single core systems.

 Configure Experience Manager credentials

-You can change the default administrator credentials (user name and password) for accessing the InDesign server from your AEM instance without breaking the intergration with the InDesign server.
+You can change the default administrator credentials (user name and password) for accessing the InDesign server from your AEM instance without breaking the integration with the Adobe InDesign server.

 - Go to /etc/cloudservices/proxy.html .